xxoolm/LuaNode/README.md

 ## ESP-LUA-RTOS-SDK

-A esp8266 lua rtos sdk, which based on esp-open-rtos-sdk.
+A esp8266 'lua' 'rtos' sdk, which based on esp-open-rtos-sdk.

 =====================================
 ## BUILD ENVIRONTMENT: